A Gentle Introduction to the Axiom of Choice: Why use some Choice?

 This hierarchy is built as follows.
 Begin with a collection of objects that are not sets; these are called \emph{atoms} or \emph{urelements}.
 They constitute level~0 of the hierarchy.
 Level~1 consists of all sets of atoms.
 Level~2 consists of all the new sets that can be formed using atoms and sets of atoms as members.
 Continuing in this way, each level consists of all the new sets whose elements are at strictly earlier levels.
 This process is to be continued not only through level~$n$ for all natural numbers $n$, but transfinitely forever.

 This description of the cumulative hierarchy involves vague notions, ``all sets'' and ``transfinitely forever,'' so it cannot be used directly as a basis for mathematical proofs.
-Despite the vagueness, the intuition of the cumulative hierarchy supports some precise statements about sets, and a useful collection of those was isolated in an axiomatic system $\ZFA$ (meaning $\ZF$ with atoms, and $\ZFCA$ adds $\AC$). $\ZF$ is the special case where there are no atoms.\footnote{Even without atoms, there are plenty of sets: $\emp$ at level~1, $\{\emp\}$ at level~2, $\{\{\emp\}\}$ and $\{\emp,\{\emp\}\}$ at level~3, and so on.
-Infinite sets appear at the transfinite levels.} It turns out that atoms are never really needed in mathematics, so $\ZFC$, rather than $\ZFCA$, has become the widely accepted axiomatic basis for set theory and thus for the rest of mathematics.
+Despite the vagueness, the intuition of the cumulative hierarchy supports some precise statements about sets, and a useful collection of those was isolated in an axiomatic system $\ZFA$ (meaning $\ZF$ with atoms, and $\ZFCA$ adds $\AC$). $\ZF$ is equivalent to $\ZFA$ plus the axiom that there are no atoms\footnote{Even without atoms, there are plenty of sets: $\emp$ at level~1, $\{\emp\}$ at level~2, $\{\{\emp\}\}$ and $\{\emp,\{\emp\}\}$ at level~3, and so on.
+Infinite sets appear at the transfinite levels.}, so $\ZFA$ is consistent if $\ZF$ is.
+More importantly for our purposes, the consistency of $\ZF$ implies the consistency of $\ZFA$ plus the axiom that there are infinitely many atoms \cite[Problem 4.6.1.]{Jech73}.
+It turns out that atoms are never really needed in mathematics, so $\ZFC$, rather than $\ZFCA$, has become the widely accepted axiomatic basis for set theory and thus for the rest of mathematics.

 The proofs of consistency of $\AC$ and of its negation were developed in three phases, to be described below.
 In all phases, one starts with a universe $V$, satisfying all axioms of $\ZF$ (or $\ZFA$ if there are atoms)\footnote{We think of $V$ as consisting of all the atoms and all the sets in the cumulative hierarchy.
 Note that this $V$ is not a set; such collections are often called proper classes.
 For technical reasons, many authors prefer to start with a set-sized model of $\ZF$, and they often impose additional conditions on it.
 Those technicalities will not affect our discussion, so we omit them and work with the ``whole'' universe $V$.}, and one modifies it carefully to satisfy $\AC$ or to satisfy $\neg\AC$, while still satisfying the axioms of $\ZF(\mathsf{A})$.
 The relevant modifications are quite different in the three phases.